 They look like skin-colored growths located in or around the genital and anal areas.
-Read about early signs of genital warts.

 Most types of genital warts are painless and tend to appear in clusters.
 If you suffer from such warts you should get treated before having sex again as they are highly contagious.

 Genital warts are usually soft and moist and tend to appear in "groups" of three to four.
 Note however, that this differs between patients and that some people will only have one or two warts while others may develop a large number of individual growths.
 When the warts go unnoticed, they grow and form small cauliflower-shaped clusters that are flesh-coloured.

 There are more than a hundred different strains of the human papilloma virus (HPV), only a couple of which are responsible for most types of genital warts (as well as anal warts).
 The majority of genital warts are caused by HPV types 6 and 11.
 These warts will usually grow for 6 months after which they tend to stop growing.
 Other strains of HPV can cause warts on your feet or hands, which are less contagious than genital warts.
 A few strains of HPV are classified as high-risk, as they can lead to specific cancers.